mochi-hpc/mochi-ssg/tests/perf-regression/README.md

 (Mercury) bulk transfer operations in both PULL and PUSH mode and includes command line arguments to control the concurrency level.

+The timing and bandwidth calculation is performed by the client and includes a round trip RPC to initiate and complete the streaming transfer.

 Example compile (must build with MPI support):

 ```